wp-plugins/slideshow-gallery/readme.txt

 * Afrikaans (af_ZA) by <a href="http://tribulant.com">Antonie Potgieter | Tribulant Software</a>
 * Slovak (sk_SK) by Branco Radenovich

+<a href="http://tribulant.com/support/">Contact us</a> to submit your language file and be mentioned here!

 == Installation ==

 Installing the WordPress slideshow gallery plugin is very easy.
 Simply follow the steps below.